v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

 There two ways to install vineyard as sidecar:

 - Use the **default sidecar configuration**.
 Users add two annotations ``sidecar.v6d.io/enabled: true`` and ``sidecar.v6d.io/name: default`` to app's YAML.
 Then the default sidecar cr will be created for obervering.

 - Use the **custom sidecar configuration**.
 Users create a custom sidecar cr ``sidecar-demo`` first and then add two annotations ``sidecar.v6d.io/enabled: true`` and ``sidecar.v6d.io/name: sidecar-demo`` to app's YAML.

 The following is an example of installing vineyard as a sidecar container in the pod.
-First, we should install the vineyard operator following the previous steps, and then create a namepsace with specific label ``sidecar-injection: enabled`` to enable the sidecar.
+First, we should install the vineyard operator following the previous steps, and then create a namespace with specific label ``sidecar-injection: enabled`` to enable the sidecar.

 .. code:: bash